kalagam1/waph-kalagam1/labs/lab2/README.md

 For the inline JavaScript task, I added an onclick event to a button that, when clicked, displays the current date and time.
 I also used the onkeypress attribute in a text input to log what keys were pressed to the browser console.

-#### Inline JavaScript

 ![Inline JavaScript](../../images/2.1.b.2.jpeg)

 ![Inline JavaScript](../../images/2.1.b.2.1.jpeg)

 ### Task 1.B.ii: Digital Clock

 Using setInterval() and JavaScript's Date() object, I created a live digital clock that updates every second.
 It displays the time in HH:MM,SS format.
-This was written inside a <script> tag and directly manipulated the inner content of a div.
+This was written inside a script tag and directly manipulated the inner content of a div.

-#### Digital Clock

 ![Digital Clock](../../images/2.1.b.jpeg)